litmuschaos/v1-litmus-docs/docs/pod-delete.md

 ## Application Pod Failure Demo

-- A sample recording of this experiment execution is provided here.
+- A sample recording of this experiment execution is provided [here](https://youtu.be/X3JvY_58V9A)